 Find My Condo

-Search all Condos in Sarasota, Venice, Englewood, Port Charlotte and Punta Gorda.
+Search all Condos in Sarasota and Charlotte County

 The lifestyle in a condominium is somehow unique, and maybe that is the lifestyle you are looking for.
 It can be easy, luxurious, or relaxing at the same time.
 No maintenance tasks, almost no responsibilities - only pure relaxation is awaiting you.
 Condos are for those who want to focus on other aspects of life instead of never-ending garden work and pool or roof repairs.

 Many condos come with a variety of top of the line amenities.
 At least a heated pool with spa, fitness studio, sauna and private elevator are standard for higher-end condos.
 High-end condos offer even more lifestyle choices.

 Check out the Condo Rules before you buy

 The rules of most condominium association are quite simple: no noise, no trucks, pet restrictions, no wild parties, no… Some associations allow the use of an electric grill; some have designated areas where you can have your barbecue sessions.
 Before moving into a condominium the buyer needs to study the condo docs carefully.
 The only place where you can get a correct answer is the Bylaws of the Condominium Association.
 Read them carefully and do not believe that you can change the rules later.
 You can’t!
 It may not be easy to get the majority of the condo-owners on your side if you want to change some rules – and a majority vote is needed.